 Round Hot Tub With Sandstone Staircase

 Another round hot tub with a semi-spiral staircase is constructed of sturdy sandstone in soft shades of greys and beiges.
-Designed by Gib-San Pool & Landscape Creations of Toronto, Canada, the spa features high walls that add privacy.Continue to 16 of 21 below.
+Designed by Gib-San Pool & Landscape Creations of Toronto, Canada, the spa features high walls that add privacy.Continue to 13 of 16 below.

 Urban Rooftop Spa

-It's no surprise that landscape designer Jeffrey Erb specializes in rooftop gardens, urban terraces, and townhomes—his clientele are primarily based in New York City.
+It's no surprise that landscape designer Jeffrey Erb specializes in rooftop gardens, urban terraces, and townhomes—his clientele is primarily based in New York City.
 This Tribeca rooftop was transformed into an urban paradise complete with wood decking, brick walls for privacy, a small pool with an integrated spa, a patio, and festive string lights.
-Plants include Japanese maples and expertly pruned yews.Continue to 20 of 21 below.
+Plants include Japanese maples and expertly pruned yews.Continue to 15 of 16 below.